-- As part of our marketing plan, tourism will be increasing our brand visibility through the production of their travel brochure. - We will also strongly feature strongly on their social networks (Facebook and websites). - Tourism will be working closely with LED, ward committees and public participation to ensure that new businesses, unique products and handmade crafts receive exposure.
+- As part of our marketing plan, tourism will be increasing our brand visibility through the production of their travel brochure, tear-off maps and promotional materials. - We will also strongly feature strongly on their social networks (Facebook, Twitter and websites). - Tourism will be working closely with LED, ward committees and public participation to ensure that new businesses, unique products and handmade crafts receive exposure. - The key focus areas for Tourism encompasses: - o Social cohesion between tourism entities both established and emerging - o Promotion of heritage, the arts and local culture - Development of multi-generational tourism which addresses age clusters with the appropriate tourism related stimuli and activities, i.e. teenagers, aged, infants, etc.